vishvAsa/kalpAntaram/kANe/v4/0/Important_Works_Consulted.md

 AUTHORS AND WORKS IN ENGLISH (Some works such as those mentioned on pp. 618, 693, 716 are not

-included here) A1n--Akbarı (translated by Blochman and Jarret, three volumes) Alberuni's India (tr. by Sachau sa two volumes, London, 1888) R. G. Bhandarkar's 'Vaisnavism, Sauvism &c.'
+included here) A1n--Akbarı (translated by Blochman and Jarret, three volumes) Alberuni's India (tr. by Sachau sa two volumes, London, 1888) R. G. Bhandarkar's 'Vaiṣṇavism, Sauvism &c.'
 Barbour's 'Sin and the New Psychology.'
 B. M. Barua's 'Gayā and Buddha-Gayā' ( 1934, 10 two volumes )

 xxiy